blakyaks/yaml-docs/README.md

 yaml-docs is a tool that auto-generates documentation based on comments in YAML configuration files.

 The markdown generation is entirely [gotemplate](https://golang.org/pkg/text/template) driven.
-The tool parses metadata from charts and generates a number of sub-templates that can be referenced in a template file (by default `README.md.gotmpl`).
+The tool parses metadata from YAML files and generates a number of sub-templates that can be referenced in a template file (by default `README.md.gotmpl`).
 If no template file is provided, the tool has a default internal template that will generate a reasonably formatted README.

 The most useful aspect of this tool is the auto-detection of field descriptions from comments: